WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Remove the Config Profile and uninstall every sideloaded app you've installed

-2. After backing up, put your device in recovery mode and click on update
+2. After backing up, put your device in recovery mode and click on update in Finder or iTunes

 3. Now, follow the guide again